vodenica/CMMS-HLF/01-chaincodes/01-organisation/README.md

 ![Average Latency](../../05-plots/org/01-avg-latency-v3.png)

-_**Figure 1**_ - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on average latency.
+**Figure 1** - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on average latency.

 ![Throughput](../../05-plots/org/02-throughput-v3.png)

-_**Figure 2**_ - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput.
+**Figure 2** - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput.

 ![Throughput Read](../../05-plots/org/03-throughput-read-v3.png)

-_**Figure 3**_ - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput put for the “Read” function.
+**Figure 3** - Organisational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput put for the “Read” function.

 [Back to top](#organisation-services-chaincode)

-### the end of the file.
+### The end of the file.